soukudom/Sample-IOx-BRKOPS-2490/Catalyst-9300-APP/README.md

 # Catalyst 9300 APP
 This is a sample application that demonstrates a simple web server running on Cisco Catalyst 9300 switches.

 Catalyst 9300 switches are based on an x86 architecture.
-To build a compatible iox app you need to build it on an x86_64 based system or use cross compilation.
+To build a compatible iox app you need to build it on an x86_64 based system (e.g. on a Ubuntu server) or use cross compilation.

 ## Prerequisites